rowsquared/classifAI/COOLIFY_DEPLOYMENT.md

 # Coolify Deployment Guide

-This guide will help you deploy the HitLANN application on Coolify.
+This guide will help you deploy the classifai application on Coolify.

 ## Prerequisites